| FREQUENTLY

 When

+do I call the home inspector?
 A home inspector is typically called right after the contract

 or purchase agreement has been signed, and is often available